sara-nl/spiderdocs/source/Pages/aghub/agh_installing_software.rst

 modified shell prompt ('Apptainer>').
 Now e.g. you can start ipython by running the command `ipython`.

-Alternatively, you can also directly  execute a specific command:
+Alternatively, you can also directly  execute a specific command from the image.
+For example, to run ipython, you can do:

 .. code-block:: bash